Strong as They Need to Be

 - The majority of training characters go through is done offscreen or over time, and the end result of it is generally that they gain as much power as needed to be relevant, interesting to watch, or able to stall until Goku or Gohan enters the fight.

 - Vegeta, whose Abridged Series counterpart provides the above quote, says this because he didn't see the above mentioned training (and fusion) that Piccolo went through.
-However, this quote is somewhat hypocritical of him, as this same arc he'd received three Zenkai to keep up with, and then beat, Cui, Dodoria and Zarbon.
-He then received another after fighting with the Ginyu Force.
+However, this quote is somewhat hypocritical of him, as this same arc he'd received three Zenkai to keep up with, and then beat, Cui, Zarbon, and Jeice, respectively.
+He later received another, deliberately invoked Zenkai by letting Krillin mortally wound him before receiving magical healing, although this didn't exactly succeed in allowing him to keep up with Frieza's final form (although he was closer than any of the others were, save for Goku).

 - Goku directly invoked this trope in the Buu Saga, using up the rest of his time on Earth to force himself to a ridiculously high Power Level and hold off the villain long enough for Trunks to escape.note